aquasecurity/trivy-operator/docs/getting-started/installation/troubleshooting.md

 `kubectl run nginx -n applications`

-At this point, we should expect the Trivy Operator to generate the `VulnerabilityReports` resources (ADD HYPERLINK TO VULNR HERE) in our `applications` namespace.
+At this point, we should expect the Trivy Operator to generate the `VulnerabilityReports` custom resources in our `applications` namespace.
 However, if we try to get these resources across the `applications` namespace, we'll see that we won't get any reports:

 ```
 kubectl get vulnerabilityreports -n applications
 No resources found in applications namespace.
 ```

-If we take a look at the `get pods` command, the description of the trivy-operator pod and its logs, we'll see some interesting messages that will help us understand why the reports aren't being generated.
+If we look at the `get pods` command, the description of the trivy-operator pod and its logs, we'll see some interesting messages that will help us understand why the reports aren't being generated.

 ```
 kubectl get pods -n trivy-system